noahhefner/website/content/posts/python-containerization/index.md

 /app #
 ```

-This is [considered bad practice](https://www.docker.com/blog/understanding-the-docker-user-instruction/).
-If the container is compromised, the attacker would have root access to all the resources allocated to the container.
-As a safegaurd, it is considered best practice to create a non-root user and execute the container as that user.
+Running as root inside a container is [discouraged](https://www.docker.com/blog/understanding-the-docker-user-instruction/).
+If the container is ever compromised, the attacker would immediately have elevated privileges within the container.
+A simple safeguard is to create a dedicated non-root user and run the application as that user instead.

-In our Dockerfile, we can update the `runner` stage to create a new user and execute our script as that user.
+We can update the `runner` stage of our Dockerfile to create a non-root user called `demo` and switch to it before executing our script:

 ```dockerfile
 # take_6/Dockerfile